 The King's College uses the Regroup emergency notification system to communicate with the various constituents of the College.
 The software enables members of the Emergency Operations Team to contact and communicate with every member the College almost instantly.

-With two-way communication abilities, the notification system also allows recipients to respond, providing real-time updates to and from a variety of modalities, including mobile phone, landline, text messages (SMS) and other devices.
+With two-way communication abilities, the notification systems also allow recipients to respond, providing real-time updates to and from a variety of modalities, including mobile phone, landline, text messages (SMS) and other devices.
 The King's College will, without delay, and consider the safety of the community, determine the content of the message and initiate the notification system.

-The King's College also uses HelloBar, which allows the Vice President for Enrollment and Marketing and Communication to immediately publish updates on every page of the website.
-A red bar located at the top of every page links visitors to important information in timely manner.
+The King's College also uses website banners, which allows the Incident Commander to immediately publish updates on the home page of the College's website with important information.
 Other means for communicating include, but are not limited to:

-Main Phone: 212-659-7200
+• Main Phone: 212-659-7200